paulfitz/daff-doc/types/coopy/Unit.md

 ---
 layout: thing
 thing: class
-title: coopy.Unit
+title: daff.Unit
 ---
-# coopy.Unit
+# daff.Unit

   The row/column number for related content in the local table, the remote table, and the parent table (if there is one).